TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 The recipe is item + Antidote Potion + Identify Scroll.

 If __`Reroll item`__ is enabled, then recipes are added to reroll an item.
+- The base reroll recipe is item + Stamina Potion + Identify Scroll.

+Also a Normal or Superior can be rerolled as Magic, and a Magic Item can be rerolled as Rare.
-The recipe is item + Stamina Potion + Identify Scroll.
+The recipe is item + Antidote Potion + Stamina Potion + Identify Scroll.

 If __`Upgrade Health and Mana potions`__ is enabled, these 8 recipees are added: